hpsaturn/esp32s3-linux/README.md

 # ESP32 S3 Linux - Docker builder

-Dockerfile ported by Adafruit from the work of [@jcmvbkbc](https://gist.github.com/jcmvbkbc/316e6da728021c8ff670a24e674a35e6)
+The initial version was a Dockerfile ported by Adafruit from the work of [@jcmvbkbc](https://gist.github.com/jcmvbkbc/316e6da728021c8ff670a24e674a35e6).
+The current version using the last version of the build scripts like a git submodule and has some improvements on the DockerFile to support USB flashing.

 ## Build